alexanderluiscampino/udacity-nano-da/cr4/README.md

 new data.
 Validation and cross-validation of the model are the usual ways to fix it.

+Possible causes of underfitting:

+* model is too simple
+* not enough features
+* bad choice of parameters

+Possible causes of overfitting:

+* too few data points
+* too many features
+* data has noise

 Before answering the final question, insert a job description for a data analyst position of your choice!

 Your answer for Question 6 should be targeted to the company/job-description you chose.